Game Parks and Sites | Cape Town to Mt Gorillas

 Night Market – Browse the stalls for seafood and sugar cane juice.
 Definitely have a Zanzibar Pizza made while you wait.

 Snorkeling – Take a dhow out to the reef that lies off a private island.
 Snorkel the reef and then sail back to a secluded beach for a fresh fish meal before returning to Nungwe.

-SCUBA Diving - If you’re a certified diver, visit one of the dive centers and check out the dive sites.
+SCUBA Diving – If you’re a certified diver, visit one of the dive centres and check out the dive sites.
 If you’re interested in learning, start your dive course here

 Deep Sea or Reef Fishing – Hire local to take you reef fishing in a dhow or go with a professional outfit for deep sea fishing.

 Visit one of two natural aquariums.
 Feed the resident sea turtles and even swim with them during high tide.

 Sunbathe and relax on the beach.
 Catch up on your diary or book.
 Swim in the warm waters.

 Beach Bars – Start early or spend a late night at one of the beach bars.

 Tanzania – Mikumi National Park